awsdocs/amazon-ec2-user-guide-windows/doc_source/pvdrivers-troubleshooting.md

 # Troubleshooting PV Drivers<a name="pvdrivers-troubleshooting"></a>

-This topic describes solutions to common issues that you might encounter with Amazon EC2 PV drivers\.
+The following are solutions to issues that you might encounter with older Amazon EC2 images and PV drivers\.

 **Topics**
 + [Windows Server 2012 R2 loses network and storage connectivity after an instance reboot](#server2012R2-instance-unavailable)